reigenatk/simple-blockchain/README.md

 ## Writing simple blockchain in Go

 Following [this](https://jeiwan.net/posts/building-blockchain-in-go-part-1/) I will attempt to write a simple blockchain.
 I know the basics of crypto (for example all the buzzwords) but decided that to *really* understand it, I should probably write up an implementation.
+After all, that's the best way to really understand something.
+Also, this implementation will try to follow Bitcoin as much as possible.

-### Theory
+### Concepts

 Bitcoin uses **Hashcash** as a hashing protocol.
 It works by taking the block header (which consists of Timestamp, previous hash and data) and then adding a nonce to it, merging all that into a byte array, and taking the hash.
 If the hash meets a requirement as put forth by the current difficulty value, it will pass.
 Otherwise increment the nonce and try again.

 In this implementation we use SHA256 as our hashing algorithm (which lots of cryptos use today as well), which takes in any input and outputs 256 bytes.
 A hashing algorithm has a few important properties, the main one is that given the output of the hash, it is nearly impossible to figure out the input.
 The formal term is **one-way**.
 This makes it computationally impossible for anyone to change the blockchain, hence giving its security.

+### Proof of Work

 The **nonce** is just like the "guess", and the goal of the miners is to find a **working nonce**.
 This might take a lot of guesses depending on the difficulty, which is why miners have to have good hardware specs.
 The guessing process is literally just starting with a value of 0 and going up to infinity.
 This process of finding a suitable nonce is also known as **mining**.
 Every time a new block is added to the blockchain, it must be mined.